-All courses are classified into three categories.
 Please refer to the following description for further categorization of courses.
 These names will be used throughout the year, and it is important for you remember these names to avoid any confusion.

-Course Category Remarks 1-A. Core Courses Mandatory courses for each program 1.
-Regular Courses 1-B. Concentration Courses Other regular courses in each concentration 1-C. Research Projects Thesis, Capstone, SRP, ELP 2.
-Foundation Skill Courses English, Korean language courses 3.
-Field Research and Study Cours Se Se Field Research and Study
+Course Category Remarks 1.
+Core Courses Mandatory courses for each program 2.
+Concentration Courses Courses in each concentration 3.
+Research Projects Thesis, Capstone, SRP, ELP 4.
+Foundation Skill Courses English, Korean language courses